codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/shared-configuration.md

 ## Manipulating shared configuration programmatically

 You can also create/update/delete shared configuration via the [Codefresh CLI](https://codefresh-io.github.io/cli/) or [API]({{site.baseurl}}/docs/integrations/codefresh-api/).
 See the [context section](https://codefresh-io.github.io/cli/contexts/create-context/) in the CLI documentation.

+>**TIP**:
+Instead of importing shared configuration contexts through the UI options, you can reference shared configuration contexts directly in the pipeline's YAML programmatically.
+See [Example: Referencing shared configuration contexts]({{site.baseurl}}/docs/integrations/codefresh-api/#example-referencing-shared-configuration-contexts).